What it does

 - Gives you a place to put content for your team with a nice HTML editor so you can put all kinds of nice looking content including images and videos

-- Easily create parent pages to link them children pages to create a hierarchy
+- Easily create parent pages and link them to children pages to create a hierarchy

 - Add links to other pages, websites, custom widgets, booking calendars, and more